Rolfing Structural Integration

 Although Rolfing® is not painful, it may cause some temporary discomfort.
 The hands-on treatment varies in intensity, depending on your needs.
 A Rolfing® therapist may apply sustained pressure to release “stuck” patterns.
 This “good” pain can lead to increased mobility, creating a deeply satisfying, healing, and transformative experience.

-At Alliance Integrative Medicine, our goal is to effect greater ease of motion and freedom for our patients — not to increase their pain and discomfort!
-All of our certified Rolfing® therapists trained at The Rolf Institute of Structural Integration’s headquarters in Boulder, Colorado — the only school in the United States that certifies Rolfers™.
+At Alliance Integrative Medicine, our goal is to effect greater ease of motion and freedom for our patients.
+All of our certified Rolfing® therapists are trained at The Rolf Institute of Structural Integration’s headquarters in Boulder, Colorado — the only school in the United States that certifies Rolfers™.